RamEase/Tribute-Page-FCC/Content.md

 TEXT:
 intro:The establisher of NASA's Mission Control
+ **"A driving force in the U.S. human space-flight program from its beginnings to the Space Shuttle era, a man whose accomplishments have become legendary."

  **"some of my life's direction was settled from the start."Kraft, with the choice of his name.

 timeline:
 *Born in Phoebus, Virginia, on February 28, 1924

-*In 1942, Kraft began his studies at Virginia Polytechnic Institute and State University (Virginia Tech)
+*1942 - Kraft began studies at Virginia Polytechnic Institute and State University

 *graduated in December 1944 with a Bachelor in Aeronautical Engineering.